 What You Need to Know Before Going Long Distance on a Bike

 Getting your motorcycle out there and going the distance is something most bikers dream about and love doing.
-It’s part of having a motorcycle—taking trips with it.
-While doing a long distance road trip can be amazing and fun, you have to be properly prepared.
-Without this, you’re likely to suffer from aches and pains, ringing ears, and just feel pretty crappy overall.
+It’s part of having a bike—taking trips with it.
+While doing a long-distance road trip can be amazing and fun, you have to be adequately prepared.
+Without this, you’re likely to suffer from aches and pains, ringing ears, and feel pretty crappy overall.

-The right gear is so essential for your long distance trip.
+The right gear is essential for your long-distance trip.
 This is because, depending on where you’re traveling to, the weather can change at any time, and you won’t have the protection of a car when it happens.
 Getting a rain suit, having the right gear with proper cushioning, and being comfortable are all huge deals when you’re going the distance on your bike.

 It’s just as important to be comfortable as it is to be safe.
-This is why you should invest in some quality boots that protect your ankles, a good jacket and pants that will help protect your skin in the event of an accident but will also protect you from the elements, and wear a full face helmet.
-If you don’t have a windshield, having a full face helmet is essential for comfort and for protecting your skin during the long ride.
+To stay safe, invest in quality boots that protect your ankles, a good jacket, and pants that shield your skin in the event of an accident.
+Additionally, wear a full-face helmet to protect your head.
+If you don’t have a windshield, having a full-face helmet is essential for comfort and for protecting your skin during the long ride.

 But Pack Light